About direct deposit (Electronic Funds Transfer/EFT)

 - If your check is lost or stolen

 Direct deposit is a safe, convenient way to receive your retirement allowance.
 You don't have to worry about your check being stolen or lost in the mail, or having to cash the check on your own.
-If you are still receiving your payment via check, consider changing—90% of our benefit recipients now receive their retirement allowance through direct deposit!
+If you are still receiving your payment via check, consider changing—over 95% of our benefit recipients now receive their retirement allowance through direct deposit!
 To sign up for direct deposit, simply download our Direct Deposit Authorization Form or call our main office at 617-679-6877 to request a copy.

 - Pursuant to 807 CMR 18, Massachusetts law now requires MTRS members who retire after November 27, 2009 to receive their benefits via direct deposit.
 Members who retired prior to November 27, 2009 and who currently receive paper checks can sign up for direct deposit at any time.